M-OdyC/learn-to-learn/Week1.md

 ## Repetition
 Is through repetition that you'll remember what you studied.
 However, is not through overwhelmingly repeating.
 Instead, you should space your repetition over days and weeks.
+There's known to be 4 slots of short time memory in the brain.
+The short memory acts like a not-so-good blackboard, while the long-term memory acts like an HD or storage.

 ## Sleep
 Surprisingly or not, sleeping is not a waste of time after all.
 It helps your brain to build neural connections and wash away toxic substances.